eugene-khyst/spring-data-examples/README.md

 }
 ```

-A single SQL statement is executed:
+A single SQL statement is executed
 ```sql
 SELECT book.*
 FROM   book